zs5656/cmaths_simplified/README.md

 RSA simulation that uses python to encrypt and decrypt simple messages.
 Also includes barebones factorisation and prime generation programs.
 There are two ways to work with this:

 1. EXE install
 - Just click "Releases" -> "v1.0.0" -> Download .exe file and run it.
-Don't worry, it's not a virus, you can check the source code
+Don't worry, it's not a virus (because i'm not skilled enough to make one), you can check the source code

 2. VSCode Install, or in an IDE
 - Visual Studio Code